 Finally, my E-book is finished.
-Read free pdf (click on image)
+Read free pdf in an updated version (click on image)

-The period from 1310-1350 saw the death of at least 50% of the population of Europe and Asia, in some areas, the accumulated death toll is believed to be in the 75 % range.
+The period from 1310-1350 saw the death of between 50 and 70% of the population of Europe and Asia, in some areas, the accumulated death toll of the years of the Black Death alone is believed to be in the 75 % range.
 It took more than 200 years for the population of Europe to recover to the previous numbers of the late 13th century.
 Already in 1315 -1320, the decline in population coincided with natural disasters that led to crop failure, abandonment of farm land, and the Great Famine that killed about 30% of the European population.

 The greatest loss of life is of course attributed to the Black Death pandemic of 1348-51, which is commonly believed to be the result of a contagious disease imported from the far east.
 Traditional models contend it to be bubonic plague, others suggest pneumonic plague, anthrax or small pox.